simfu/pyonf/README.md

     of \...), mandatory options
 -   Default configuration can be provided as Python dict object, YAML string or YAML file
+-   Configuration can be converted to global variables
 -   Compatible with Python 2 & 3